Estimated reading time: 26 minutes

 As a side note, we always bring a stroller, one baby carrier, and one toddler carrier on our trips for our 2 and 4-year-olds.
 You never know what situations may arise, so it’s good to have options for comfort and convenience.

 For baby carriers, we absolutely love the Ergobaby Omni360 and the Tula Toddler Carrier .
 Since we enjoy hiking, having both kids on our backs makes all the difference between a great hike and a not-so-great one.
+When the kids get tired walking, just pop them up on your back and keep going!

 Airplane Survival Strategies